PSU3D0/quickscript/README.md

   - **Queryables:** Fetch and validate data (JSON, DB records, file inputs) using Pydantic models.
   - **Mutatables:** Execute actions with side effects like POST requests, notifications, or updating external systems.

+- **Dataframe Integration:**
+  - First-class support for Pandas, Polars, and PyArrow DataFrames.
+  - Automatically validate the return type of your functions against the specified dataframe type.

 - **CLI Integration:**
   Automatically build command-line interfaces from your Pydantic models.

 - **LLM-Friendly:**
   Its brevity and rich docstrings make it ideal as context for large language models (LLMs), ensuring consistent patterns in generated code.
+Add this script as read-only context to **aider** or **cursor** to guide the LLM on usage

 - **Lightweight & Extensible:**
   No bloat—just the essentials, with optional features you can integrate as your project grows.

+### Implications

+- All data fetching, mutation, and side effects have explicit interfaces with optional runtime typechecking.
+- Your script arguments could be **exposed as a tool to LLMs**
+- Decorator usage can be "discovered" to automatically generate complete documentation, including types.
+- Scripts can be organized into **collections** and exposed to frontend frameworks in a myriad of ways.

 ---